Westerbork transit camp: Purpose of Camp Westerbork

-Transport trains arrived at Westerbork every Tuesday from July 1942 to September 1944; an estimated 97,776 Jews were deported during the period.
-Jewish inmates were deported in waves to Auschwitz concentration camp (65 train-loads totaling 60,330 people), Sobibór (19 train-loads; 34,313 people), Theresienstadt ghetto and Bergen-Belsen concentration camp (9 train-loads; 4,894 people).
+Transport trains arrived at Westerbork every Tuesday from July 1942 to September 1944; an estimated 97,776 Jews, Sinti and Roma were deported during the period.
+Jewish, Sinti and Roma inmates were deported in waves to Auschwitz concentration camp (65 train-loads totaling 60,330 people), Sobibór (19 train-loads; 34,313 people), Theresienstadt ghetto and Bergen-Belsen concentration camp (9 train-loads; 4,894 people).
 Almost all of the 94,643 persons deported to Auschwitz and Sobibór in German-occupied Poland were killed upon arrival.

 Camp Westerbork also had a school, orchestra, hairdresser and even restaurants designed by SS officials to give inmates a false sense of hope for survival and to aid in avoiding problems during transportation.
 Cultural activities provided by the Nazis for designated deportees included metalwork, jobs in health services and other cultural activities.

-A special, separate work cadre of 2,000 "permanent" Jewish inmates was used as a camp labour force.
+A special, separate work cadre of 2,000 "permanent" Jewish, Sinti and Roma inmates were used as a camp labour force.
 Within this group was a subgroup constituting a camp police force which was required to assist with transports and keep order.
 The SS had little involvement with selecting transferees; this job fell to another class of inmates.
 Most of these 2,000 "permanent" inmates were eventually sent to concentration or death camps themselves.

 Notable prisoners

-Notable prisoners in Westerbork included Anne Frank, who was transported to Camp Westerbork on 4 August 1944, as well as Etty Hillesum, each of whom wrote of their experiences in diaries discovered after the war.
+Notable prisoners in Westerbork included Anne Frank, who was transported to Camp Westerbork on 8 August 1944, as well as Etty Hillesum, each of whom wrote of their experiences in diaries discovered after the war.
 Frank remained at the camp in a small hut until 3 September, when she was deported to Auschwitz.

 Hillesum was able to avoid the Nazi dragnet that identified Jews until April 1942.
 Even after being labeled a Jew, she began to report on antisemitic policies.
 She took a job with Judenrat for two weeks and then volunteered to accompany the first group of Jews sent to Westerbork.
 Hillesum stayed at Westerbork until 7 September 1943, when she was deported to Auschwitz, where she was killed three months later.

 Camp Westerbork also housed German film actress and cabaret singer Dora Gerson who was interned there with her family before being sent to Auschwitz and Professor Sir William Asscher who survived the camp when his mother secured his family's release by fabricating English ancestry.
 Jona Oberski wrote of his experience as a small child at Westerbork in his book, Kinderjaren ("Childhood"), published in the Netherlands in 1978 and later made into the film, Jonah Who Lived in the Whale.